Easy Riddles for Kids

 Read Easy Riddles for Kids

-First, familiarize your children with easy riddles by reading them!
+First, familiarize your children with easy riddles for kids by reading easy riddles that kids will be able to guess.

 Guess Who, Haiku by Deanna Caswell, illustrated by Bob Shea